anushka018/encryption-cipher/README.md

 # How to
 1. Download files
-2. enter strings to encrypt and decrypt with super cipers using the EncryptUtils class
+2. Enter strings to encrypt and decrypt with super cipers using the EncryptUtils class